 He starts off as neglectful towards Harry, then brainwashes him into compliance, then has him brainwashed even further to turn him into Hobgoblin.
 Eventually, he beat Harry to death, though he did actually show regret for that one.

-Ambition Is Evil: Wanted to be the usher of the new bio-engineering era that brought forth superheroes that he ignored science ethics and was willing to have Peter Parker killed when he thought the spider bite that Parker endured would stop all the progress he gained.
+Ambition Is Evil: Wanted to usher in a new era of bio-engineered superheroes so badly that he ignored science ethics and was willing to have Peter Parker killed when he thought the spider bite that Parker endured would stop all the progress he gained.

 Arch-Enemy: Peter's.
 Norman Osborn brings about the beginning of Peter Parker as Spider-Man, and the Green Goblin brings about his end.
 Can't get more "Arch" than that.